JohnTocher/xylophage/README.md

 # xylophage
 Log related tools reader and processor

-Initial version reads a windows evetn viewer log, specifically processing entries from the tree at:
+Initial version reads a windows event viewer log, specifically processing entries from the event viewer tree at:

 > Applications and Service Logs
 > Microsoft